PiDP-8 Quick Install instructions

 Software development for the PiDP-8 has taken quite some steps forward in recent years.
 Please visit the Tangentsoft web site (here) and spend some time getting acquainted with it all.
 There are various install options to prepare your Pi for its upcoming PDP-8 transformation, see the Tangentsoft page for details.

-Recipe 2: Install for any Pi (including Pi 5) from the "pi5-ils2-bookworm" branch
+Recipe 1: Install for any Pi (including Pi 5)

 These are the quickest copy&paste steps to get the PiDP-8 software installed: